ha5dzs/philips-hue-v2-lab-lights/README.md

 ## Verification and results

-...as and when I can get my hands on a chromameter.
-They are not cheap.
+...as and when I can get my hands on a chromameter and create a set-up where I can make some precision optical measurements.
+These instruments are not cheap, and it is very difficult to get surfaces that are pure white or pure black.